ukwa/webarchive-discovery/README.md

 [Hadoop Figure]

 While search is the primary goal, the fact that we are going through and parsing every byte means that this is a good time to perform any other analysis or processing of interest.
 Therefore, we have been exploring a range of additional content properties to be exposed via the Solr index.
-These include format analysis (Apache Tika and DROID), some experimental preservation risk scanning, link extraction, metadata extraction, and so on.
+These include format analysis (Apache Tika and DROID), some experimental preservation risk scanning, link extraction, metadata extraction, and so on (see [Features](#Features) below for more details.

 Roadmap
 -------